 Lake Steilacoom - The residential portions of the Lake Steilacoom shoreline have been extensively armored.
-Similar to American Lake, the presence of this armoring has degraded ecological function, impeding wave attenuation and organic matter recruitment.
-Encouraging transition to softer, non-structural forms of shoreline stabilization should be the primary focus of restoration efforts in this reach.
-Augmentation of riparian buffer areas should also be a high priority.
+Similar to American Lake, the presence of this armoring has degraded ecological function, reduced shade and overhanging vegetation, and impededing wave attenuation and organic matter recruitment, including LWD.
+Encouraging transition to softer, non-structural forms of shoreline stabilization (i.e., natives trees and shrubs) should be the primary focus of restoration efforts in this reach.
+Augmentation Enhancement of riparian buffer areas should also be a high priority.